anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Myths which are believed in tend to become true.
+Quote: The journey of a thousand miles begins with one step.

-By: George Orwell
+By: Laozi